(This article may or may not contain affiliate links. What does that mean?)

-Has anyone else fallen into a COVID induced cooking rut?
-We're currently cycling through four mainstays on a weekly basis - mac n' cheese, tacos, pizza, and fish sticks.
+Has anyone else fallen into a cooking rut?
+We’re currently cycling through four mainstays on a weekly basis – mac n’ cheese, tacos, pizza, and fish sticks.
 Yes.
 Fish sticks.
-When the already dreaded task of going to the grocery store becomes a stressful maze of one-way aisles and dodging people like Frogger in a 1980s arcade game, we'll do anything to simplify the process.

-But nothing exacerbates a boring routine quite like having the same thing for dinner every single week.
+Nothing exacerbates a boring routine like having the same thing for dinner every week.
 So make some reservations at that super exclusive new restaurant known as your kitchen.
-Find a recipe that's a little fancier but can easily be adapted to a kid-friendly version for picky eaters.
+Find a recipe that’s a little fancier but can easily be adapted to a kid-friendly version for picky eaters.
 Get everyone involved in the cooking prep.
 Break out the nice dishes.
 Dress up.
-(Or at least wear regular pants that don't have elastic in the waistband.)
+(Or at least wear regular pants that don’t have elastic in the waistband.)
 Play some fun music.

 You’ll be on your way to a Michelin star in no time.

 Do a Drive-in Movie